vush-man/anime-spotify-assistant/README.md

 - `anime_girl.png` → fallback static image

 ### 5. Voicevox Server
-Make sure you have a **Voicevox Engine** running locally:
+1. Make sure you have a **Voicevox Engine** running locally
-Download the corresponding engine form here: https://github.com/VOICEVOX/voicevox_engine/releases/tag/0.24.1 Unzip it in a directory, then open terminal in that directory and
+2. Download the corresponding engine form [here](https://github.com/VOICEVOX/voicevox_engine/releases/tag/0.24.1)
+3. Unzip it in a directory, then open terminal in that directory and
 ```bash
 ./run
 ```